chrsolr/sdi-code-challenge-rust/README.md

 SDI Interview Test Code

 ### General Guidelines
-1. All programming tests must be completed with Visual Studio and C#
+1. All programming tests must be completed with any IDE and Rust
 2. Entire solutions must be submitted for evaluation (email a zip file without executables).
 3. Comments must be included in the code to explain the applicant’s approach and/or assumptions.
 4. Applicants are free to use the internet for research, but must complete the test on their own without help from any other person.